Extrapolation method to optimize linear-ramp QAOA parameters: Evaluation of QAOA runtime scaling: Classical optimization

 \section{Classical optimization}

 To solve the optimization problems introduced above, we use the following methods/software solutions: \begin{itemize} \item CPLEX \cite{cplex2009v12} \item Gurobi \cite{gurobi} \item MQLib/Burer2002 Heuristic \cite{DunningEtAl2018} \item Goemans-Williamson's algorithm \cite{Goemans1995} \end{itemize} Apart from MQLib/Burer2002, these classical optimization methods are all available in IBM's Qiskit \cite{Qiskit} for solving QUBOs with a uniform function call.
 Due to the large number of all possible solutions ($2^N$), a brute-force approach is infeasible for large $N$.
 Note that Goemans-Williamson's is an approximative algorithm, it does not guarantee to find the global optimum.
+In the literature, also more physics-inspired optimization methods are described, such as the parallel-tempering with isoenergetic cluster moves approach, see \cite{PhysRevE.99.063314}.
+We refrained from implementing these approaches because our aim was primarily to use industry established and ready-to-use optimization frameworks for our work.

 Strictly speaking, none of the algorithms guarantees to find the global optimum, although at least CPLEX and Gurobi may provide additional information about the optimality of solutions.
 That is, they compute upper and lower bounds for the objective function value, which may indicate global optimality if the difference between both bounds is zero.
 MQLib/Burer2002, finally, does not provide information about the optimality of the solution.
 It continues trying to find better solutions until a user-defined maximum runtime is reached.
 At the end, it returns these solutions together with the times at which they have been found.

+To investigate the scaling behavior of the different classical optimization methods, we perform the following experiments: